sam-mech/lbm-d3q19/README.rst

 Build and run instructions
 --------------------------
-lbm-d3q19 is built using `make`, the platform-specific c/c++ compilers.
+lbm-d3q19 is built using `make`, the platform-specific C compiler.
 Execute the following commands from the root directory::

  make